Lewis Hamilton reflects on 'pretty terrible' Monaco GP qualifying with big challenge now ahead in race

 |3rd

-Acknowledging that Mercedes were struggling to bring their tyres up to temperature as quickly as Red Bull and Ferrari, Hamilton also said that the world champions collectively could have done more as "we really lost our way from Thursday" practice on set-up.
+Acknowledging that Mercedes were struggling to bring their tyres up to temperature as quickly as Red Bull and Ferrari, Hamilton also said the world champions collectively could have done more as "we really lost our way from Thursday" practice.

 "From my point, it's a little frustrating but it is what it is.